 ENGRG 6780 is an optional component of the Engineering TA Development Program and is highly recommended for those considering a career in academia or for those who are simply interested in improving their teaching.
+Course offered next in Spring 2020.
 To register, follow the online add/drop procedures or stop by the Engineering Learning Initiatives office in 175 Rhodes Hall.

 Reflection, the complex process of carefully thinking about one’s experiences, is a valuable resource for teachers.
 There are many different avenues for reflection, two of which are discussion and writing.
 First, formative discussions are shown to diagnostically alter teaching and learning, leading to improved student success.
 They help teachers become aware of any gaps that exist between their desired teaching goal and their current knowledge, understanding, or skill and guide them through actions necessary to obtain the goal.
 Second, reflective journal writing offers teachers an opportunity to process their understanding of teaching and learning through the formulation of questions, concepts, and theories related to their experiences.
 By keeping a detailed log of specific teaching experiences, one can make informed changes and reflections on teaching styles through observations of certain pitfalls, procedures, and payoffs.
 The aim is to upgrade the teacher’s skills, increase teaching standards, and improve student-learning outcomes.
 Through formative discussion and reflective writing, the art of teaching is truly experienced and becomes a reality.